TehShrike/pickering-majority-text-revelation/revelation.md

 # The battle of Armageddon

-I saw the heaven opened, and wow, a white horse!
+I saw the heaven opened, and behold, a white horse!
 And the One who sits on it, called Faithful and True, both judges and makes war with righteousness.
 Now His eyes were a flame of fire and on His head were many diadems, having names written, besides a written name that no one knows except Himself; and He was clothed with a robe that had been dipped in blood, and His name is called The Word of God.
 And the armies in heaven, clothed in fine linen, white, clean, followed Him on white horses.
 And out of His mouth goes a sharp, two-edged sword, so that with it He may strike the nations.
 And He Himself will shepherd them with a rod of iron.
 And He Himself treads the winepress of the fury of the wrath of God, the Almighty.
 And He has a name written on His robe and on His thigh, King of kings and Lord of lords!

 # A feast for vultures